jr0dd/home-ops/README.md

 ---
 ## :book:&nbsp; Overview

 This is home to my personal Kubernetes cluster.
 [Flux](https://github.com/fluxcd/flux2) watches this Git repository and makes the changes to my cluster based on the manifests in the [cluster](./cluster/) directory.
-[SOPS](https://toolkit.fluxcd.io/guides/mozilla-sops/) protects my secrets so I can keep everything on a public repo.
+[SOPS](https://toolkit.fluxcd.io/guides/mozilla-sops/) encrypts the secrets so everything can be kept in a public repo as transparent as possible.

 Currently I only have a single node running on Ubuntu 21.04 as the master-node and storage-node.
+This was recently migrated from TrueNAS SCALE using the NAS role I have been working on.

-**The Ansible NAS role still needs some love.
-Merging features from mrlessmith.zfs role into my NAS role.
+***The Ansible NAS role is still a wip and will eventually move into it's own repo.***

 For more information, head on over to my [docs](https://jr0dd.github.io/home-cluster/). ***Not ready yet***